baijudodhia/blog/_posts/category/tech/_posts/2021-12-11-photoml-android-app.markdown

 <img src="http://localhost:4000/blog/assets/images/photoml-firebase-android-app/photomllogoedited.png" align="left" width="50" style="margin-right:10px;">

-PhotoML is an Android App to demonstrate **on-device** FirebaseVision ML-Kit Tasks like _Label detection_, _Optical Character Recognition/Text <mark>Recognition_</mark>, _Face detection_ and _Barcode scanning_ on images selected from in-built gallery viewer without having to upload the image from device for every new image.
+PhotoML is an Android App to demonstrate **on-device** FirebaseVision ML-Kit Tasks like _Label detection_, _Optical Character Recognition/Text Recognition_, _Face detection_ and _Barcode scanning_ on images selected from in-built gallery viewer without having to upload the image from device for every new image.
 The app supports both portrait and landscape layouts.

 ## Screenshots